pnp/powerplatform-samples/samples/sharepoint-followsites/README.md

 Set(gblMyToolsColor,"#0078d4");
 `

+7. Add ALL users who will use the app as 'Run only users' for each Power Automate flow - 'Find sites', 'Get user followed sites', 'Follow Unfollow site'.
+This is required so they can be triggered by users from the app and will ensure the REST API calls are executed in the context of their accounts.
+You can use an AD group containing all users in your organization if you wish.

-7. Get the unique Id for the **Follow Sites** Power App from your tenant - Navigate to the Power Apps portal, select the app and click **Details** on the menu bar.
+8. Get the unique Id for the **Follow Sites** Power App from your tenant - Navigate to the Power Apps portal, select the app and click **Details** on the menu bar.
 Copy the **App ID** value.

-8. Embed the app in a SharePoint page.
+9. Embed the app in a SharePoint page.
 You can use the following embed code, replace the GUID after /apps/ with the Id you copied above.
 Feel free to change the size as you see fit (size below is for a horizontal layout).

 `<iframe width="1024px" height="170px" src="https://web.powerapps.com/webplayer/iframeapp?source=iframe&amp;screenColor=rgba(104,101,171,1)&amp;appId=/providers/Microsoft.PowerApps/apps/6cfd9913-5dac-48f8-b096-520fdf9ece6c"></iframe>`

-9. Republish your SharePoint page.
+10. Republish your SharePoint page.

-10. Share the app with ALL users that have access to/will use your SharePoint site.
+11. Share the app with ALL users that have access to/will use your SharePoint site.

 ## Using the Source Code